hrbigelow/transformer-aiayn/README.md

 ![Preliminary Loss](assets/jun7-loss-6k.png)

-Shown above is loss using batch size 2048 on the whole (4.5M samples) WMT-14 dataset.
+Shown above is loss using batch size 50,000 (number of input plus output tokens) on the whole (4.5M samples) WMT-14 database.
+720 sentence-pairs in each batch.
-It represents about a half an epoch.
 Training is on TPU.

 ## Getting Started